Transport in Vietnam

 Transportation in Vietnam is improving rapidly in terms of both quantity and quality.
 Road traffic is growing rapidly but the major roads are dangerous and slow to travel on due to outdated design and an inappropriate traffic mix.
 In recent years, the construction of expressways has accelerated.
 Air travel is also important for long-distance travel.
 The two major metropolises of Hanoi and Ho Chi Minh City operate metro networks which are currently being expanded.
+Like most of the other ASEAN member states, Vietnam has historically under invested in public transit.

 Vietnamese road traffic is dominated by motorcycles.
 Heavy traffic, bad air and loud noises are expected regularly.